GageGotya/EZPost/README.md

 EZPost is a comprehensive social media management platform that leverages artificial intelligence to help small and medium-sized businesses automate and optimize their social media presence across multiple platforms.

+## Database Configuration

+This project uses Neon PostgreSQL for the database, configured with Prisma ORM.
+The database connection is managed through connection pooling for optimal performance in a serverless environment.

 ## Features

 - **AI-Powered Content Creation**: Automatically generate engaging, platform-optimized content for TikTok, LinkedIn, Instagram, Twitter, and Facebook